 Tufts’ earliest clean energy installation dates back to 1999 with 500 Watts of photovoltaics on Fairmont House, a small campus residence hall.
 In 2000, a supplemental solar thermal system was installed at Schmalz House, another small campus residence hall.
-In 2006, Tufts’ newest residence hall, Sophia Gordon Hall, included a solar thermal supplemental domestic hot water system and a 23.8 kW photovoltaic system.
-In 2014, a 99 kW solar array was added to Dowling Hall.
-To date, it has generated 185,000 kilowatt hours.
+In 2006, Tufts’ residence hall, Sophia Gordon Hall, included a solar thermal supplemental domestic hot water system and a 23.8 kW photovoltaic system.
+In 2014, a 99 kW solar array was added to Dowling Hall, generating over 100,000 kWh annually.
 After a 2010 feasibility study of Tufts’ Cummings School of Veterinary Medicine in Grafton showed that wind power was not practical, the university pursued other renewable options.
-Just this past September (2015), through PowerOption’s Large Scale Solar program, construction began on two ground-mounted photovoltaic systems on the Grafton campus.
+Through PowerOption’s Large Scale Solar program, two ground-mounted photovoltaic systems were installed on the Grafton campus in 2017.

 Tufts currently maintains six solar arrays that make the power grid greener and help Tufts save money.
 Solar generated power is about 60 percent less expensive than electricity from the National Grid.